-Our volunteers pay their own traveling or incidental expenses and live in our volunteer houses or at an inexpensive local guest-house.
-Volunteers enter Honduras on a tourist visa that should be renewed every 90 days.
+Volunteers pay their own traveling or incidental expenses and live in our comfortable volunteer houses or at an inexpensive local guest-house.
+Volunteers enter Honduras on a tourist visa that is easily renewed every 90 days.

-For the elementary age children and the teens, classes are offered Monday thru Thursday in the mornings and afternoons and also on Friday mornings.
-PEP has a designated classroom across the street from the public elementary school in ‘El Centro’ (the center of town) and also operates in a church near the Health Center (Centro de Salud) and in an indoor/outdoor classroom up near the pineapple fields.
+For the elementary age children and the teens, PEP+ classes are offered Monday thru Thursday in the mornings and afternoons and also on Friday mornings.
+PEP has 3 designated classrooms within the community.
+One is across the street from the public elementary school in ‘El Centro’ (the center of town), another is a small building near the pineapple fields, and the third is a borrowed room in a church near the health center.
 Our volunteers run classes in teams.
 We have an excellent curriculum but there is plenty of room for creativity in how you choose to work with your groups.
 We encourage you to teach with songs, movement, games and other fun activities.
 It is not necessary to have prior instruction to teach English.
 Immersion is one of the easiest ways for children to learn a new language.
 PEP operates continuously from February thru early November.

 PEP – Adultos

 This English-only PEP class is offered free of charge to adults (age 16+) in the community who would like to learn to be bilingual.
 Volunteers follow a curriculum that focuses on conversational and practical English.
 We are working toward helping the adult students use the English they have learned in class to find jobs and other opportunities.
 Sometimes we have guest speakers of a variety of professions, visit the class to help our students understand how they can use English in jobs and also how to search for jobs, go to a job interview, etc. This class is offered 4 evenings each week throughout the year.